Now that it's officially summer, here's a wonderful and super easy dessert to shine even on a special occasion.

 -

-To make the fillingplace the raspberries, the Pure Beauty, lime zest and juice, the Drops of Beauty and the maple syrup in a blender jug.
-Blend until creamy.
+To make the filling , place the raspberries, Pure Beauty , lime zest and juice, Beauty Drops , and maple syrup in a blender.
+Blend until smooth and creamy.

 -

 In a large bowl, combine the strained yogurt and coconut cream.
-Add the raspberry mixture and stir gently.
-Taste and, if necessary, sweeten more.
-Pour the mixture over the base of the tart.
-Store in the fridge for 1 hour or until firm.
+Add the raspberry mixture and gently incorporate.
+Taste and sweeten further if needed.
+Pour the mixture over the tart base.
+Refrigerate for 1 hour or until firm.

 -

-*If desired, you can store in the freezer, tightly covered, for up to 1 month.
-Allow to soften at room temperature before serving.
+If desired, you can store it in the freezer, well sealed, for up to 1 month.
+Allow it to soften at room temperature before serving.